Death benefit application template

 • Official death certificate (original or certified copy) [2]

-• Insurance policy [3]
+• Insurance certificate (policy) [3]

-• Proof of relationship or entitlement
+• Proof of the relationship or entitlement to benefits

 • Bank details for the payment